JetBrains/teamcity-documentation/topics/using-build-parameters.md

 [//]: # (title: Using Build Parameters)
 [//]: # (auxiliary-id: Using Build Parameters)

 This topic illustrates simple use cases where you might opt for referencing parameters in TeamCity UI instead of specifying plain values.
-For the general overview refer to the [](configuring-build-parameters.md#Main+Use+Cases) section.
+Refer to the [](configuring-build-parameters.md#Main+Use+Cases) section for the general overview of parameters' usage scenarios.

 ## Store a Docker Registry Name

 If you have various configurations that utilize the same image registry, you can create a custom parameter for the **&lt;Root&gt;** project to store this registry's name.
-Then you can reference this parameter in any [Docker step](docker.md) that pulls or pushes your images.
+As a result, you can reference this parameter in any [Docker step](docker.md) that pulls or pushes your images.

 > Parameters declared inside the **&lt;Root&gt;** project are available in all TeamCity build configurations.
 >